 - If testing will not be performed immediately, the specimens should be refrigerated (2-8°C) for up to 48 hours.
-Bring specimens to room temperature prior to testing. - For prolonged storage, specimens may be frozen and stored below -20°C. Frozen specimens must be completely thawed, thoroughly mixed, and brought to room temperature prior to testing by allowing the specimens to stand at room temperature for at least 30 minutes.
-Avoid repeated freezing and thawing. - If specimens are to be shipped, they should be packed in compliance with Federal regulations covering the transportation of etiologic agents.
+Bring specimens to room temperature prior to testing. - For prolonged storage, specimens may be frozen and stored below -20°C. Avoid repeated freezing and thawing. - If specimens are to be shipped, they should be packed in compliance with Federal regulations covering the transportation of etiologic agents.
 For urine samples, add sodium azide to a concentration of 0.1% as a preservative and ship by the quickest means possible.